 Commonwealth of Massachusetts v.
 Etanis Cumba

-Etanis Cumba - In early October 2005 a 20 year old Sudbury man was killed while attending a party at his friend's house in the Mission Hill neighborhood of Boston Massachusetts.
-An unidentified male in a hooded sweatshirt and a bandanna allegedly threw a cup of beer at the victim and then stabbed him to death.
-The Commonwealth charged Etanis Cumba with first degree murder and assault by means of a dangerous weapon.
+Etanis Cumba - In early October 2005, a 20 -year-old Sudbury man was killed while attending a party at his friend's house in the Mission Hill neighborhood of Boston, Massachusetts.
+An unidentified male in a hooded sweatshirt and a bandana allegedly threw a cup of beer at the victim and then stabbed him to death.
+The Commonwealth charged Etanis Cumba with first-degree murder and assault by means of a dangerous weapon.
 At trial, Attorney Scapicchio presented evidence that the Commonwealth's own cooperating witness had assaulted the victim with the beer and had a motive to kill the victim.
-The jury found Mr. Cumba not guilty of all charges including first degree murder on September 25, 2007.
+The jury found Mr. Cumba not-guilty of all charges including first-degree murder on September 25, 2007.

 Commonwealth of Massachusetts v.
 Jabari Horsley